wiseman-timelord/MaNTella-Launcher/README.md

 - **LM Studio / Ollama Support **: Switch models to similar one with different name, and it is handled by the launcher in `config.ini`.
 - **Auto-Optimize Prompts**: Prompts are upgraded/streamlined, character sheets will be optimized based on context, but that part is still being worked on.
 - **Auto-Environment Selection**: Code enables python location to be found, and correct version of python to be used.
 - **Standardized Character Details**: Standardizes character data is being worked on, it will autop optimize character details to, 1, 2, 3, 4, sentence length.
+Current drop-in file is 1 sentence I think.

 ### Preview
 - The `MaNTella-Local-Launcher.Bat` and `mantella-local-launcher.py` provides simplified optimization...